Columbus, Ohio

 Now this point might seem to go without saying if you’re thinking about moving here from another Midwestern city.
 However, if you’re thinking about Columbus from a coast or mountain state and are going to hold Columbus to a higher standard you are going to be disappointed with the topography.
 Some grow to love the plains of the midwest in the same way the desert has appeal but we’re just giving you the heads up.

-Many transplants from outside the midwest will note the weather as the biggest challenge:
+Many transplants from outside the Midwest will note the weather is also a challenge and those from the west coast will celebrate the four seasons.

 Buckeye fandom is king in Columbus.
 Go to any bar in town on an OSU game day and you’ll find dozens of like minded superfans fostering a spirited environment.
 The Columbus Blue Jackets also bring sports fans a professional team to rally around, but sports isn’t the only thing that Columbus has to offer in terms of lifestyle.